MenxLi/lfss/Readme.md

 The authentication can be acheived through one of the following methods:
 1. `Authorization` header with the value `Bearer sha256(<username><password>)`.
 2. `token` query parameter with the value `sha256(<username><password>)`.
-3. HTTP Basic Authentication with the username and password.
+3. HTTP Basic Authentication with the username and password (If WebDAV is enabled).

 You can refer to `frontend` as an application example, `lfss/api/connector.py` for more APIs.

 By default, the service exposes all files to the public for `GET` requests, but file-listing is restricted to the user's own files.
 Please refer to [docs/Permission.md](./docs/Permission.md) for more details on the permission system.

+More can be found in the [docs](./docs) directory.